JessPinkman/BSPure/README.md

 # BSPure

-This is a Boostrap extension of the Library [Pure](https://github.com/JessPinkman/Pure).
+This is a Bootstrap extension of the Library [Pure](https://github.com/JessPinkman/Pure).

 - Create reusable Bootstrap components and layouts.
 - Easily use all Bootstrap utilities on any component.